openjournals/blog.joss.theoj.org/_posts/2020-05-20-reopening-joss.md

 We expect that JOSS will be operating in this mode for the foreseeable future with the following new editorial processes:

 **Revised (extended) review time:** Before the suspension, we encouraged reviewers to complete their reviews in two weeks.
 In this reduced service mode, we're asking that reviewers try to complete their reviews in six weeks.
+Reviewers are of course welcome to complete their reviews faster than this and given the iterative nature of JOSS reviews we still encourage everyone to start their review as soon as possible.

 **Reduced paper throughput:** As we reopen JOSS, we plan to limit the number of incoming submissions that will be assigned to a handling editor (and therefore go out for review).
-In these first few weeks we're planning on limiting this to five papers per week, with papers after this held in a `waitlist` pre-review issue on GitHub.
+In these first few weeks we're planning on a limit of five papers per week, with papers after this held in a first come, first served `waitlist` pre-review issue on GitHub.

 **Re-assign the submissions with unavailable editors:** A small number of our editors are currently completely unable to edit due to other commitments.
 As we reopen JOSS, those papers will be reassigned to a new handling editor.